Subjectivism and the Everlasting Gospel

 "He shall glorify Me."
 The Holy Spirit's work is to make men Christ-conscious.
 He never causes men to focus on their own subjective experiences but leads sinners out of themselves to behold what God has done outside of themselves in the person of Jesus Christ.
 In this the Spirit's work is objective.

 We have seen that the work of reconciliation has been done for all men in Christ.
 Christ was born, died and has risen for the sake of all.
-God's act of liberation in Jesus has been effected for all who believe in Him, and all repentant believing sinners shall personally be justified when they believe and keep on believing (Rom.
+God's act of liberation in Jesus has been effected and offered for all who believe in Him, and all repentant believing sinners shall personally be justified when they believe and keep on believing (Rom.
 5:18).

 However, all men have not as yet heard, received and possessed their possessions in Christ.
 Here is the Spirit's work.
 Without the work of the third Person of the Godhead, the sacrifice of Christ would be of no avail.
 Men must hear the gospel of what Christ has done, and they must be persuaded to believe and accept God's gracious provision in His Son.
 This is the Spirit's work.
 He comes to create faith by the preaching of the gospel.
 "Now we have received, not the spirit of the world, but the Spirit which is of God; that we might know the things that are freely given to us of God."
 1 Cor.
 2:12.